DanielleRaine/ManySnakes/DEVLOG.md

 # Developer Log

+## Log #2: Sunday, January 12th, 2025

+I finally figured out how to use SDL through Lua (I forgot to mention that the game is written in C)!
+I have not implemented my solution yet, however.
+I found it by reading through [Programming in Lua](https://www.lua.org/pil/) in section 27.3.1!
+I will use the registry that it describes to have a way to access the SDL renderer to render things!

+I am finishing this part of the log after my coding session for the day (the first part was before) and I found a much easier way to render textures that I choose through Lua (store their filepaths in a table, loop through all of the filepaths and load each one or something like that).
+I will implement that later!

+Thank you once again for reading my log, and have a great day!~

+Danielle ♡

 ## Log #1: Friday, January 10th, 2025

 I have decided to create a developer log to write down my thoughts as ManySnakes grows in size!